Clean Energy Improvement Program (CEIP)

 Receive email updates

-Sign up to receive email updates and we will keep you informed on when the program is launching, and how you can participate.
+Sign up to receive email updates and we will keep you informed on when the program will reopen, and how you can participate.
 We will only contact you about the Clean Energy Improvement Program.

 Frequently asked questions

 Why did The City pause intake of new pre-qualifications?

 We have received an unexpected volume of applications for the first two days of the CEIP launch.
 The nearly 240 applicants in the queue have estimated their financing needs at over $7 million.

 We are pausing intake of new CEIP pre-qualifications to ensure we can effectively process the large number of applications we have received so far, avoid long wait times and ultimately deliver a better experience for Calgarians who are using this program.
 Homeowners will need the support of Energy Advisors and CEIP Qualified Contractors as they prepare their Project Application.
 We want to ensure that the flow of pre-qualified participants does not exceed the capacity available in the market.

 We will reopen for new pre-qualifications once the initial applications are processed.

 Is CEIP a rebate program?